nukisman/reupdate/README.md

 };
 ```

-## Performance of React Component.shouldComponentUpdate()
+## Performance of React.Component.shouldComponentUpdate()

 As it is written in the documentation of the [shouldComponentUpdate](https://reactjs.org/docs/react-component.html#shouldcomponentupdate) method:
 ```
 We do not recommend doing deep equality checks or using JSON.stringify() in shouldComponentUpdate().
 It is very inefficient and will harm performance.
 ```